Get paid for your Forensic Expert Witness work.

 Third Party Guarantor

 Contingency or Lien contracts.
 You are paid out of the winning award.
 If they lose, you will have to go after the attorney.
-Either way YOUR TESTIMONY APPEARS TO BE BIASED TOWARDS THE RETAINING ATTORNEY–I.E. YOU SUPPLY THE “RIGHT” OPINION OR YOU WON’T GET PAID.
+Either way YOUR TESTIMONY MAY APPEAR TO BE BIASED TOWARDS THE RETAINING ATTORNEY–I.E. YOU SUPPLY THE “RIGHT” OPINION OR YOU WON’T GET PAID.
 The hired gun model lurks here and is to be avoided.

 Risks and Consequences

 It’s unethical for a lawyer to induce you to accept a case on contingency.
 For the lawyer to do so is arguably malpractice on their part.
 And there are inevitable repercussions for the Expert if they (you) agree.

 “A lawyer…may not directly or indirectly pay, offer to pay, or acquiesce in the payment of compensation to a witness contingent upon the content of the witness’s testimony or the outcome of the case.”